 Aluminum wheels typically cost less than steel wheels and are easier to maintain as they require less polishing.
 You can clean them with an aluminum wheel cleaner or dish soap and water.

 Not all wheel cleaners are created equal.
 Some can even damage your vehicle.
-If you are interested in a product that can give you peace of mind, Nexgen Wheel and Engine Cleaner is a gentle, non-caustic cleaner, safe to use on all wheel types — and around other areas near them.
+If you are interested in a product that can give you peace of mind, Nexgen Wheel and Engine Cleaner is a strong, but non-caustic cleaner, safe to use on most wheel types — and around other areas near them.
 It cuts through brake dust without any risk of etching or staining other car parts!
 The result?
 Shiny wheel finishes and beautiful cars for years to come.

 The first step in learning how to clean your car wheels is to prepare.
 You’ll want to gather the necessary tools and supplies before you begin.